sgoadhouse/dcps/README.md

 # WARNING!
-Be *really* careful since you are controlling a power supply that may be connected to something that does not like to go to 33V when you meant 3.3V and it may express its displeasure by exploding all over the place.
+Be *really* careful since you are controlling a power supply that may be connected to something that does not like to go to 33V when you meant to output 3.3V but a bug in your script commanded 33V.
+That device connected to the power supply may express its displeasure of getting 33V by exploding all over the place.
 So be sure to do ALL testing without a device connected, as much as possible, and make use of the protections built into the power supply.
 For example, you can often set voltage and current limits that the power supply will obey and ignore requests by these commands to go outside these allowable ranges.
 There are even SCPI commands to set these limits, although it may be safer that they be set manually.

 # Usage
 The code is a very basic class for controlling and accessing the